joshloyal/glnem/scripts/README.md

 ### Section 6.2 and Section 6.3 (Parameter Recovery and Dimension Selection)

-These commands run the simulations and produce Table 1, Figure 1, and Figure 2.
+These commands run the simulations and produces Table 1, Figure 1, and Figure 2.

 ```bash
 >>> python simulation_recovery_dim_select.py